Love fresh herbs? Learn how to make mint tea (and other herbal teas) with fresh mint and herbs from the garden

-And so, this plant that keeps on giving is the perfect herb to turn into a classic glass of mint tea.
+And since I love making homemade tea (like this catnip tea, this pine needle tea, and this ginger tea), my mint plant that keeps on giving is the perfect herb to turn into a classic glass of mint tea.

 Does it Matter What Type of Mint I Have?

-Not at all.
-In fact, if you have several varieties of mint– mix them!
+In fact, if you have several varieties of mint-- mix them!
 Here, I used chocolate mint and sweet mint.

-Should the Mint Leaves be Fresh or Dried?
+Should the Mint Leaves be Fresh or Dried for Mint Tea?

 For this tea, I used fresh mint leaves.
 Fresh mint will give you a mild, pleasant tea.

-How Do I Make My Mint Tea Stronger or More Flavorful?
+How Do I Make My Tea Stronger or More Flavorful?